tarwn/lessthandot-hugo/blogs/content/posts/2011-12-20-continuous-delivery-project-deploy-and.md

   <a href="http://www.tiernok.com/LTDBlog/ContinuousDelivery/config_buildnumber.png" title="Larger picture" target="_blank"><img src="http://www.tiernok.com/LTDBlog/ContinuousDelivery/config_buildnumber.png" title="Adding Build Number to Site" /></a><br /> Adding Build Number to Site
 </div>

-Ad the build number isadded as part of the CI build job, I'll see the word “DEV” in my development environment and the appropriate build number everywhere else.
+Ad the build number isadded as part of the CI build job, I'll see the word "DEV" in my development environment and the appropriate build number everywhere else.
 Now I can automate tests to check for the expected build number and trace deployed sites back to their original build history.

 ### Smoke Testing Script